lennylv/DGCddG/README.md

 Unzip the data set.

 Due to the limitation of Github, I have to split the zip file which is >25MB into several files.

-I recommend using WinRAR on Windows to do this, as the zip command on Linux may cause unzipped files to be lost.
+You can WinRAR on Windows to unzip the trainset.zip, as the zip command on Linux may cause unzipped files to be lost.

+# or

+You can use cat | tar command on Linux

 example: unzip train.zip

+- cat ./trainset.tar.gz* | tar -xzv
 - python example.py --pdb T56 --mutation_chain G --residue_id 20 --wild E --mutant A

 As an example, we prepare a 'T56.pdb' and two profiles for each chain of 'T56.pdb' and mutant chain, in this example, the mutant chain is 'G' and the residue